addisonhall/generatepress-child/README.md

 GeneratePress itself is free, but I highly recommend the [premium add-ons](https://generatepress.com/premium/).
 It's easily money well spent.

+I've posted an overview video on YouTube: https://youtu.be/sDia_U0fNyU (it's about 35 minutes)

 ## What's included

 I've tried to be thorough with comments at the top of each file, but here's the gist of it.